samkennerly/kingofsnake/README.md

 1. Run `./kitchen serve` to start a [Jupyter server].
 1. Open a web browser and enter `localhost:8888` in the address bar.

-This will start Jupyter in a [container], [publish port] 8888, and [mount] some folders:
+This runs Jupyter in a [container], [publishes] port 8888, and [mounts] some folders from this repo:

-- the `kingofsnake` repo is mounted as `/context`
 - `etc/ipython` is mounted as `/home/kos/.ipython`
 - `etc/jupyter` is mounted as `/home/kos/.jupyter`
+- [books](books) is mounted as `/home/kos/books`
+- [code](code) is mounted as `/home/kos/code`
+- [data](data) is mounted as `/home/kos/data`

 On the first run, Jupyter might ask you to [copypaste a token] and create a password.
 It will save the hashed password and any custom settings to `etc/ipython` and `etc/jupyter` in this repo.
-If the folders do not exist, they will be created automatically.
-Git will [ignore] the contents of both folders.
+If those folders do not exist, they will be created automatically.
+Git [ignores] the contents of both folders.

 ### delete everything and start over